 There are almost 13,000 miles of sidewalks in the state of New York for millions of pedestrians to use every day.
 While walking to a destination is a wonderful way to “go green” and help the environment, sidewalks can and do have structural issues.
 While an uneven surface or crack might not seem like a big deal, it has the capability of causing a pedestrian to trip and fall.

 Victims Know How Devastating A Fall Can Be

 How many times do kids fall and skin their elbows and knees?
 Falls happen and sometimes, the person is able to just get back up, brush themselves off, and maybe, at most, need to get a band-aid to cover a scrape.
 But that’s not always the case.

-Thousands of people go to the emergency room every single year to be treated for injuries they sustained when they slipped and fell on a broken sidewalk.
+Thousands of people go to the emergency room in the Bronx every single year to be treated for injuries they sustained when they slipped and fell on a broken sidewalk.
 The injuries that are being treated aren’t fixed with some stitches or a few days rest.
 Instead, the patients usually have to undergo numerous treatments which cost them thousands of dollars to treat conditions such as:

 Damaged nerves, trauma to the spinal cord, and fractured or dislocated vertebrae can result in partial or full paralysis, chronic pain or tingling, loss of sensation, and changed in fine motor skills.

 Traumatic Brain Injury